Last modified: April 19, 2020, 10:09 a.m.

 The caterpillar makes a lot of small holes in one leaf.
 The case is gradually enlarged giving it a rough triangular view.
 The rings are cut out of the lower epidermis.
 The larva is fully developed in the autumn of the second year of its development.
 Hence, the larval stage lasts two years.

-From the end of May and especially the whole of June.
+From the end of May and especially the entire month of June.

 The usual foodplant is Rhamnus cathartica but the species has also been found on Viburnum, Cornus, Lonicera, Betula, etc...